hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## DRM kernel mode setting

-If you are on driver version 560.35.03-5 or ealier NVIDIA does not load kernel mode setting by default, enabling it is required to make Wayland compositors function properly.
+On driver version 560.35.03-5 or earlier NVIDIA does not load kernel mode setting by default.
+Enabling it is required to make Wayland compositors function properly.

 To enable it, the NVIDIA driver modules need to be added to the initramfs.

 Edit `/etc/mkinitcpio.conf`.
 In the `MODULES` array, add the following module names: